REGULATIONS

 2. There is no limit to the number of entries per class.

-3. The entry fee of $40.00 per entry is payable prior to the commencement of judging.
+3. An entry fee of $45.00 per entry is payable prior to the commencement of judging.
 The Australian Inland Wine Show committee reserves the right to remove entries from the show if the fees have not been paid by this date.

 4. Entry fees are non refundable.

-5. Each entry will consist of four 750ml bottles or eight 375ml bottles (Exhibitors please note Trophy and Gold medal award winners will be requested to supply additional bottles for a public tasting).
+5. Each entry will consist of four 750ml bottles or six 375ml bottles (Exhibitors please note Trophy and Gold medal award winners will be requested to supply additional bottles for the public tasting we hold at the Swan Hill Food and Wine Festival the following year).
+Please note that non commercial entrants to supply a minimum of 2 bottles per entry.

 6. The Chief Steward reserves the right to transfer entries between classes if he considers they are incorrectly entered in a class.
 The exhibitor will be advised accordingly if this happens.